1990 Nebraska gubernatorial election: Other votes

 Nebraska voted on four seats in the U.S. Congress: one in the Senate and three in the House of Representatives.
 All three incumbents running were re-elected.
 Exon, a Democrat, won re-election to the Senate, securing 59% of the vote to defeat Republican Hal Daub.
 Republican Doug Bereuter was re-elected to the First District House seat, with 65% of the vote to Democrat Larry Hall's 35%.
 In the Second District, one-term incumbent Peter Hoagland, a Democrat, received 58% of the vote to Republican Ally Milder's 42%.
 In a race for an open House seat in the Third District, Republican Bill Barrett defeated Democrat Sandra K. Scofield, taking 51.1% of the vote to her 48.8%.

 The LB1059 repeal effort, which Orr had supported and Nelson opposed, failed: 44% of the votes cast supported repeal, while 56% favored keeping the measure.
-A World-Herald article noted that opposition to repeal was especially high in areas where rural school districts were receiving large amount of state aid, and that support for repeal was strongest in Douglas County.
+A World-Herald article noted that opposition to repeal was especially high in areas where rural school districts were receiving large amounts of state aid, and that support for repeal was strongest in Douglas County.

 The ballot measure to legalize and regulate video lotteries, which Nelson had supported and Orr opposed, also failed.
 Votes in favor of the measure amounted to only 35% of the total, while 65% were opposed.

 Nationally, the Democratic Party made small gains in the U.S. Congress, with an increase of one seat in the Senate and eight in the House of Representatives.
 Incumbent governors fared poorly: the incumbent party lost in 14 of the 36 contests, including two in which independent candidates won.
 Governors who had reneged on pledges not to allow tax increases suffered badly; beside Orr, Republicans Mike Hayden of Kansas and Bob Martinez of Florida were rejected by the voters.